Tajikistani Civil War: Targeting of journalists

-Journalists were particularly targeted for assassination and dozens of Tajik journalists were killed.
+Journalists were particularly targeted for assassination and at least 40 Tajik journalists were killed.
 Many more fled the country, leading to a brain drain.
 Notable individuals murdered include journalist and politician Otakhon Latifi, journalist and Jewish leader Meirkhaim Gavrielov, politician Safarali Kenjayev and four members of the United Nations Mission of Observers in Tajikistan: Yutaka Akino, a noted Japanese scholar of Central Asian history; Maj.
 Ryszard Szewczyk from Poland; Maj.
 Adolfo Scharpegge from Uruguay; and Jourajon Mahramov from Tajikistan; and documentary filmmaker Arcady Ruderman, from Belarus.